Tuscany Landscape Photography

 The friendly atmosphere of our holidays continues into the evening.

 Your leader will be checking out for other local events going on nearby, or you may prefer to relax on the terrace enjoying the panoramic view or in the bar with a drink.

-What to bring
+What to Bring

-- memory card
+- memory cards

-- battery and charger
+- battery* and charger (essential)

 - your camera’s instruction manual

-- bag or rucksack for your camera equipment, spare clothing, lunch, water, sunscreen etc
+- appropriate outdoor clothing and footwear, ideally walking boots bag or rucksack for your camera equipment, spare clothing, lunch, water, sunscreen etc

 - notebook and pencil (pencils work better should it rain!)